-- Like with other medical procedures, you have the right to ask for a second opinion. - If a practitioner and/or consulting practitioner find that you do not meet the eligibility criteria, the practitioner or the patient can contact the Central Coordinating Service for access to another willing practitioner to receive an additional assessment.
+- Like with other medical procedures, you have the right to ask for a second opinion. - If a Practitioner finds that you do not meet the eligibility criteria, the Practitioner or the patient can contact the Central Coordinating Service for access to another willing practitioner to receive an additional assessment.